akcode101/Shopping-Cart/README.md

+This project was based off of the youtuber Mosh's React.js crash course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It allows the user to create a list of items that he/she wants to buy, and set the price of these items.
 As the user changed the set of items, the total price as well as the number of items updates.

 ## Available Scripts